Derivatives industry under the gun to amend contracts

 Bank of England Governor Mark Carney and U.S. Federal Deposit Insurance Corporation Chairman Martin Gruenberg have called on the trade body to amend its documentation to allow for a "short-term" delay in closing out a contract if a big bank has gone bust.

-This would give regulators time to take steps such as transferring the contracts to someone else to minimise the "disorderly unwinding of such contracts", the letter released to the media said.
+This would give regulators time to take steps such as transferring the contracts to someone else to minimize the "disorderly unwinding of such contracts", the letter released to the media said.

 The letter, also signed by Elke Koenig, president of German regulator BaFin and Patrick Raaflaub, chief executive of the Swiss Financial Market Supervisory Authority, said ISDA has the opportunity to "play a pivotal role" to help them deal with failing big financial firms.